 The common "rattle-can" spray paint they sell at the local Home Center or Auto Parts store can be a very useful tool for the do-it-yourself restorer.
-If you've ever wondered how to use a can of spray paint and get great paint results, check out the following tips for your spray painting projects: Not all aerosol spray paints are created equal.
+If you've ever wondered how to use a can of spray paint to get great paint results, check out the following tips for your spray painting projects: Not all aerosol spray paints are created equal.
 There are some great products